sudosoph/docs/content/reference/proxy-contract.md

 ## Optional

  * Proxy should expect that `/opt/proxy_config/` directory will contain the configuration for this proxy.
-This will be the proxy-specific subdirectory from the section.io Application git repository.
+This will be the proxy-specific subdirectory from the Section Application git repository.
 Assume the directory contents are read-only.

 ## Things you can rely on